Back

 What activities are good for children with autism?

-Children with autism find joy and calm in structured activities that blend routine with exploration and creativity.
-Puzzles, for example, captivate with their complex elements, sensory bins filled with rice or water beads soothe with their textures, and arts and crafts provide them with freedom to express themselves.
+Children with autism often find joy and calm in structured activities that blend routine with exploration and creativity.
+Puzzles captivate with their complex elements, sensory bins filled with rice or water beads soothe with their textures, and arts and crafts provide freedom for self-expression.

-A predictable routine, as well as sensory-friendly toys and items like weighted blankets and noise-canceling headphones, can help children with autism meet their needs for consistency and balance.
-Also, visual aids such as picture schedules make daily tasks easier.
+A predictable routine, sensory-friendly toys, and items like weighted blankets and noise-canceling headphones can help children with autism meet their needs for consistency and balance.
+Visual aids such as picture schedules also make daily tasks easier.

 What are ADL activities for autism?